 Pro Tips for visiting the San Diego Wild Animal Park:

 - Give yourself 3 hours or more to see everything in the park.
-We only had 2 hours, and mainly focused on seeing the big cats and gorillas.
+We only had 2 hours, mainly focusing on seeing the big cats and gorillas.

 - Unlike the traditional zoos, the Safari Park offers a wide range of really unique ways to encounter the animals.
 They have Balloon Safaris, Jungle Ropes Safaris, Caravan Safaris, Flightline Safaris and more.

-- There are plenty of food and drink options at the park, but bring a small backpack with a water bottle that you can refill.
+- There are plenty of food and drink options at the park, but bring a small backpack with a water bottle (these are our favorite travel water bottles) that you can refill.

 - Parking costs $12, so if you’re going with a group, try to carpool!